bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/form-editor.rst

 .. note::

-   Only supported data class attribute types are shown on in the wizard.
+   Only data class attributes which can be rendered as component are shown in the wizard.

 .. |form-editor| image:: /_images/form-editor/editor.png
 .. |form-editor-properties| image:: /_images/form-editor/view-properties.png